nymtech/nym/clients/validator/examples/README.md

 mv nymd $GOBIN
 ```

-That will build and install the `nymd` binary in Go's bin directory; assuming that's in your $PATH, the commands in this repo will work.
+That will build and install the `nymd` binary in Go's bin directory; assuming that's in your $PATH, the commands below will work.

 There's an examples folder inside the validator client, which will set up Cosmos-based accounts, then initialize and start a local Cosmos blockchain for development purposes.
 First, from the top-level `nym` directory: